Some Culinary Genius Made a Justin Trudeau Butter Sculpture

 Many people may want to butter up Canadian Prime Minister Justin Trudeau, but one artist beat everyone to it.
 Over the weekend, a sculptor at the Canadian National Exhibition unveiled a sculpture of Trudeau made entirely out of butter.
 While the sculpture is a work in progress, the prime minister’s trademark hair is shaping up well, the pandas (yes, pandas) look great, and there have been no reports of attempted licking.

 The dairy-ing (sorry!) sculptor was inspired by a 2016 photo, which features Trudeau cradling two newborn pandas at the Toronto Zoo.
-The picture of the panda-cuddling prime minister might melt your heart, but at least the butter will remain intact, unlike other possible photo ops from the photogenic prime minister.
+The picture of the panda-cuddling prime minister might melt your heart, but at least the butter will remain intact.
 Clearly, the sculptor couldn’t opt for a photo of Trudeau showing off his one-handed push-ups or his gravity-defying yoga moves, because that would be too hot for the butter to handle.

 According to The Mirror, butter sculptures are an age-old Canadian tradition, up there with poutine and fèves au lard.
 Canadians have been carving their former colonists in dairy products since at least 1924, when a patriotic artist sculpted the Prince of Wales and his for a show at the Canadian Pavilion at the British Empire Exhibition.
 The tradition continued in 1964, when a sculptor transformed all four members of the Beatles and their instruments into dairy products.